 An associate in arts degree in Liberal Studies is a flexible degree program designed for students whose educational goal is to transfer to another college or university.
 The curriculum provides a strong foundation in the liberal arts (math, science, humanities, and social sciences) that prepares students for advanced academic study at a baccalaureate-granting institution.
 As part of an agreement between the Maine Community College System and the University of Maine System, Liberal Studies graduates can complete up to 35 hours of the general education requirements of any campus in the University of Maine System as part of the Associate in Arts program.
 Those who are unsure of their future educational plans can enroll in Liberal Studies and work with experienced faculty to develop an educational plan that suits the student's needs.
-With small class size and experienced faculty who are committed to their craft of teaching, NMCC's Liberal Studies program is a great place to start.
+With small class size and experienced faculty who are committed to their craft of teaching, Liberal Studies is a starting point for those who are undecided about their educational and career goals.
+The flexibility of the associate in arts curriculum allows students to sample a wide variety of courses in both the liberal arts and career and technical programs.